inadarei/connect-thumbs/README.md

     $ npm install connect-thumbs

+**CAUTION:** Connect thumbs uses Imagemagick.
+Make sure your system has imagemagick properly installed, otherwise you are likely to get the following error: `Error: spawn identify ENOENT`

+## Serving Behind a Web Server

 *ATTENTION*: in typical web setups, static content such as images is often served by a web-server, never allowing requests to *.jpg, *.png etc. to reach Node process.
 If you want to use connect-thumbs, obviously you must allow paths to thumbnailed images to pass through to Node.
 Please add appropriate exception to you web server configuration.